Comparing of BioSpecifics Technologies Corp. (BSTC) and AzurRx BioPharma Inc. (NASDAQ:AZRX) | New Business Observer

 |109.31%

-For the past year BioSpecifics Technologies Corp. has weaker performance than AzurRx BioPharma Inc.
+For the past year BioSpecifics Technologies Corp. was less bullish than AzurRx BioPharma Inc.

 Summary

-BioSpecifics Technologies Corp. beats AzurRx BioPharma Inc. on 7 of the 9 factors.
+BioSpecifics Technologies Corp. beats on 7 of the 9 factors AzurRx BioPharma Inc.

 BioSpecifics Technologies Corp., a biopharmaceutical company, engages in the development of an injectable collagenase clostridium histolyticum for multiple indications in the United States.
 The company offers injectable collagenase for the treatment of DupuytrenÂ’s contracture and PeyronieÂ’s disease under the XIAFLEX brand in Canada and Australia, as well as under XIAPEX brand name in Europe.
 It also provides injectable collagenase to treat frozen shoulder, cellulite, canine lipoma, lateral hip fat, and plantar fibromatosis, as well as for the treatment of human lipoma and uterine fibroids.
 The company is also involved in the development of other clinical indications for which collagenase injection has been tested, such as keloids, hypertrophic scars, scarred tendons, glaucoma, herniated intervertebral discs, and as an adjunct to vitrectomy.
 It has a development and license agreement with Endo Global Ventures.
 BioSpecifics Technologies Corp. was founded in 1957 and is headquartered in Lynbrook, New York.